bverfurth/bverfurth/README.md

 About Me:

 - 🎓 Recent Full Stack Web Development graduate from Lambda School
-- 🎓

 Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
 Vue.js
 - 👯 I’m looking to collaborate on ...
+Any opportunities to learn and further my education in the field.
 - 🤔 I’m looking for help with ...
+Angular
 - 💬 Ask me about ...
 Anything
--

 Tech Stack:

 - 💻 Front End: HTML5 | CSS | Sass | Javascript (ES6) | Next.js | React | Redux | Material UI | Bootstrap